How many eyes do spiders have?

 Domestic house spider

 This spider has a typical color scheme from dark orange to brown.
 Also known as barn funnel weavers, these spiders have 8 eyes.
-They are arranged with 6 of the 8 eyes facing forward.

 Brown House Spider

 This spider, also called a Cupboard Spider, is found throughout the world and is another common spider you may find in your home.
 These spiders can be confused with Black Widow spiders because of their similar shape and size.
 Their color tends to be brown, but they can sometimes appear to be black as well.

 The main thing that separates them from Black Widow spiders is that they lack the red hourglass markings on their abdomen that signifies a Black Widow spider.
 These spiders have 8 eyes as well.

 These are common house spiders as well, but they are typically found in Australia, New Zealand and Japan.
 These spiders are venomous, but as with most spiders, they aren’t considered dangerous to humans.

 In most cases, they are only dangerous to their prey and not to humans.
 Interestingly, the female spiders of this species tend to never leave the web unless threatened and forced to leave.
 These spiders are typically dark brown to black and occasionally have a reddish brown color for their legs.
 As with most spiders, these ones have 8 eyes as well.

 These spiders typically dwell in caves and the outdoors.
 However, they are becoming more common in homes as well.
 The Giant House Spider originally inhabited Europe, Asia, and Africa.
 They are now common in parts of the Pacific Northwest of the United States as well.